savvycellar/ktblog/_posts/2020-11-02-big-island.md

 _Entrance to the pitch dark Kaumana Caves_

 ![](images/hawaii11.jpg)
 _Waipi'o Valley.
-I can imagine dinosaurs roaming here_
+So fun crossing the river_

 ![](images/hawaii12.jpg)
 _We would buy these papayas from road side stalls, 3 for $5.
 Ate it with yogurt, passionfruit and granola_